bsdpot/pot/share/doc/pot/QuickStart.md

 	datasets:
 		mypot/m
 	snapshot:
+	attributes:
+		start-at-boot: NO
+		persistent: YES
+		no-rc-script: NO
+		procfs: NO
+		prunable: NO
 ```
 Some explanation of this output:
 * `type`: currently two types of `pot` are supported: `single`, based on one ZFS dataset, and `multi`, based on multiple ZFS dataset.